How to Build Muscle Without Weights (Using Bodyweight Exercises)

 In high-intensity exercises like plyometrics, fast-twitch muscle fibers use anaerobic metabolism to create quick, explosive moves.
 One benefit of anaerobic respiration is it gives rise to high levels of metabolic stress and lactate accumulation to stimulate muscle-building.

-While anaerobic training is emphasized here, it's also prudent to incorporate aerobic exercises in your workout routine, so you get the synergistic benefits of concurrent training.
+While anaerobic training is emphasized here, it's also prudent to incorporate aerobic exercises into your workout routine to reap the synergistic benefits of concurrent training.

-For instance, high-intensity interval training (HIIT) leverages short bursts of intense cardio to push your heart rate to at least 80-90% of its maximum capacity for more than four minutes.
+For instance, high-intensity interval training (HIIT) leverages short bursts of intense cardio to push your heart rate to at least 80-90% of its maximum capacity in brief intervals.
 With these intense adaptations, aerobic exercises essentially become anaerobic to help you build muscles more efficiently.

+While lifting weights is highly effective for building muscle, it's certainly not the only way.
 Using your body weight as a source of “resistance” is a great substitute for free weights like a barbell or dumbbell.
-Plus, bodyweight exercises induce all three muscle-building mechanisms — mechanical tension, muscle damage, and metabolic stress.
+As discussed earlier, bodyweight exercises, like weight training, can induce all three muscle-building mechanisms: mechanical tension, muscle damage, and metabolic stress.

-This prevents your muscle groups from becoming too comfortable with the training routine.
-By continually challenging your body muscles to do more, you provide them with the perfect stimulus to overcome the plateau towards greater muscle growth.
+This prevents your muscle groups from becoming too comfortable with the status quo, so to speak.
+By repeatedly challenging your muscles to do more work, you give them the necessary stimulus to continue growing.

 To get the most out of your bodyweight workouts for increased muscle mass, we've put together a list of tips: